chunter-cb/userop-debugger/README.md

 Built in a day during our 2024 Hackathon using OnchainKit + Viem!

-Shout out to Tenderly for making great simulations software!
+Shout out to Tenderly for making great simulation software!
 <br />

 ## Setup